raspberrypilearning/unity-keyboard-conventions/en/step_1.md

-If you want to know the naming conventions to use for the other keys on your keyboard then you can visit the [Unity Documentation](https://docs.unity3d.com/Manual/class-InputManager.html){:target="_blank"}.
+If you want to know the naming conventions to use for the other keys on your keyboard, then you can visit the [Unity Documentation](https://docs.unity3d.com/Manual/class-InputManager.html){:target="_blank"}.